Tax-free tipping results in >10% increase in real wages for service workers within 5 years of implementation?

 chance

-If implemented nationwide in the United States, would a policy of tax-free tipping result in a net increase in the average inflation-adjusted annual income of service workers by at least 10% within five years of implementation?
+If implemented nationwide in the United States, would a policy of tax-free tipping result in an increase in annual real wages of service workers by at least 10% within five years of implementation?

 • During the 2024 United States Presidential election, both the Republican campaign